-You can prevent lazy eye or Amblyopia in pictures by changing the focus of the subject, by changing you shooting angle, or by changing the body or head position of the person you are taking photos of.
-If the subject is a baby or infant, you can use a toy to catch attention and click the photo.
+In order to prevent lazy eye or amblyopia in pictures, you can change the focus of the subject, change your shooting angle, or adjust the head or body position of your subject.
+If the subject is a baby or infant, you can use a toy to catch their attention.

 What is a Lazy Eye?

 Now, if you don’t know what a wandering eye or a lazy eye is, let me explain simply.
 If someone is looking straight to you and all of a sudden, their eyeball tends to just drift away, this is called lazy eye or Amblyopia.

 This is generally genetic and something the person cannot help, but that doesn’t mean that you can’t take photos of them, that’s actually absurd.
 It’s pretty simple to do so.
 It’s all about forcing the eye and looking a certain way that gives the eye kind of dramatic movement.